bonigarcia/selenium-jupiter/README.md

 # Selenium-Jupiter [![][Logo]][GitHub Repository]

-*Selenium-Jupiter* is a [JUnit 5] extension aimed to ease the use of Selenium in JUnit 5 tests.
+*Selenium-Jupiter* is a [JUnit 5] extension aimed to ease the use of [Selenium WebDriver] in JUnit 5 tests.
 This library is open source, released under the terms of [Apache 2.0 License].

 ## Table of contents